statsfm/spotify.js/README.md

 # spotify.js

-A API wrapper for Spotify, written in Typescript.
+An API wrapper for Spotify, written in Typescript.

 ## Features